 12. Fertility Treatments Are Not Always The Answer

 Many women only come by their PCOS diagnosis when they have trouble getting pregnant.
-But it is possible to get pregnant naturally with PCOS.
+It is a lesser-known fact that it is possible to get pregnant naturally with PCOS.
 Don’t assume you will never conceive with PCOS, or that fertility treatments are a must.
 In fact, researchers have found that as women with PCOS get older, their chance of getting pregnant may be higher.

 We hope you found these PCOS facts informative.
 Let us know if you think we missed on something important!